 This term sheet is confidential and for internal use only.
 The contents are not to be reproduced or distributed to the public or the press.
 Securities legislation in all provinces and territories prohibits such distribution.
-This term sheet should be read in conjunction with the confidential amended and restated offering memorandum dated July 22, 2014 (the "Offering Memorandum").
+This term sheet should be read in conjunction with the confidential offering memorandum dated October 13, 2015 (the "Offering Memorandum").
 The information contained herein, while obtained from sources which we believe to be reliable, is not guaranteed as to accuracy or completeness.
 This term sheet is for information only and does not constitute an offer to sell or a solicitation to buy the securities referred to herein.
 Capitalized terms used but not described herein have the meanings ascribed there to in the Offering Memorandum.

-CLASS A, FUNDSERV CODE: CDO 141 CLASS F, FUNDSERV CODE: CDO 142
+CLASS A, FUNDSERV CODE: CDO 153 CLASS F, FUNDSERV CODE: CDO 154